 We’ve seen some players with a death grip on the neck who needed to refret every year.
 On the other hand, players with a light touch can go on decades without any problem.

 If you’re someone with a lot of guitars, you probably won’t require a guitar refret for decades.
-You might however, need to replace nuts and saddles every once in a while or when buzzing becomes an issue.
+You might, however, need to replace nuts and saddles every once in a while or when buzzing becomes an issue.

-Of course how often you need to refret depends upon the quality of instrument, your playstyle, whether you regularly use a capo and if you use steel strings on your guitar.
+Of course how often you need to refret depends upon the quality of the instrument, your playstyle, whether you regularly use a capo and if you use steel strings on your guitar.

-Also keep in mind that while you might be able to refret the guitar several times before having to replace the neck itself.
+Also, keep in mind that while you might be able to refret the guitar several times before having to replace the neck itself.

 How Long Does a Refret Take and What Tools Will You Need?